ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/constitution.md

 #### 5.3 Voting

-##### 5.3.1 Election of Officers {amended-2019-02-11-5-3-1}
+##### 5.3.1 Election of Officers {amended-2020-09-09-5-3-1}
 The election of officers shall be by secret ballot.
-A simple majority of those casting votes is required.
-If on the first ballot no candidate receives a simple majority, then there will be a runoff between the top two candidates.
-The voting will continue until one candidate receives a simple majority.
+Each ballot shall be a ranked list of candidate preferences.
+A candidate wins if there is a unique Condorcet Beatpath winner, otherwise the election will repeat.
 Write-in votes shall not be counted during the election.

-_[Amended at the Board meeting of February 11, 2019]._
+_[Amended at the Board meeting of September 9, 2020]._

 ##### 5.3.2 Other Votes